Parametric resonance in abelian and non-abelian gauge fields via space-time oscillations: Parametric resonance in the linear approximations

 The evolution equations for the momentum modes, $a_\mu({\bf k},t)$, are obtained by writing $A_\mu({\bf x},t)$ as

 Since there are no spatial oscillations of the metric along the $z-$direction, it is expected that there will not be any resonant growth of $z-$component momentum modes.
 Therefore we consider, ${\bf x}=(x,y)$ and ${\bf k}=(k_x,k_y)$ and set $z=0$.
-Note that, in the case of $SU(2)$, this is valid only in the linear approximation, when the amplitudes of the field modes are small.
 The time evolution equations, for the momentum modes, are given by,

 $f(t)=1/(1-\epsilon\sin(\omega t))$, $C(t)=\epsilon^2\omega f(t)f(-t)sin(2\omega t)/2$, and ``$\cdot$'' represents derivative w.r.t time.
+Note that Eq.$(\ref{eq0}-\ref{eqij})$, are valid for $SU(2)$ only in the linear approximation, i.e. when the amplitudes of the field modes are small.
 In all the above equations, damping terms oscillate with frequency $2\omega$.
-In Eq.\ref{eq0} and Eq.\ref{eq3}, the external force in the form of Ricci tensor, also oscillates with frequency $\omega$.
-The above mode equations resemble that of a parametric oscillator with oscillatory damping term.
+In Eq.\ref{eq0} and Eq.\ref{eq3}, the external force in the form of Ricci tensor also oscillates with frequency $\omega$.
+The above mode equations resemble that of a parametric oscillator with an oscillatory damping term.
 It is well known that these oscillatory terms drive paramagnetic resonance in the following momentum modes,

 where $n=1,2,3....$.
 In the linear approximation in $SU(2)$, which is valid when the fluctuations are small, the different modes of the gauge fields decouple.
 So initially the modes which satisfy Eq.\ref{reso} will undergo resonance.
 Once the field modes grow beyond the linear regime, the interaction between gauge fields of different colors will be necessary.
 In this situation, evolution can only be studied by using numerical simulations.